artialex/artialex.github.io/readme.md

 - Checkers
   - English grammar
 - Compile LaTeX images? (extra tools should be installed for that)
+- LinkVault
 - Hemingway editor features?
+- icons for links like github, mdn, etc...
+- error page